RoberAgro/primer_open_cascade/docs/open_cascade_installation.md

 The compilation may take quite a while... enjoy a cup of coffee.
 If the installation is successful you should be able to see that new directories poped-up in the `open_cascade_installation` directory.

-To check that OpenCascade is running on your system you can try to compile and execute the [minimum working example](./open_cascade_minimum_working_example.md) provided in this repository.
+To check that OpenCascade is running on your system you can try to compile and execute the [minimal working example](./open_cascade_minimal_working_example.md) provided in this repository.